Guide to Proposing for the VLBA (and HSA/Global VLBI) Complete Manual

 Sessions

 When the submitting a proposal for either VLA or VLBA observing time, you must enter the observations you plan in the form of “sessions” in the Proposal Submission Tool (PST).
 Each session is a unit of observing time (target + resource + time) which will be considered by the Time Allocation Committee (TAC) when determining how much time to grant a proposal.
 If your sessions are not properly set up in the PST, it can strongly impact the TAC’s decisions when assigning observing priority.
 Users are encouraged to consult the guidelines for creating sessions for the VLA.
 Most of these guidelines are also relevant for creating VLBA sessions.
 One major difference between VLA and VLBA is that VLA sessions require you to enter a Local Sidereal Time (LST) range for each, while VLBA sessions require a Greenwich Sidereal Time (GST) range.
-You can have PST enter the GST range for a session by clicking the "Calculate Min/Max GST" button at the top of the session box.
+Also unlike the VLA, the PST does not calculate the GST range for a session; instead, proposers should calculate this using SCHED or the EVN PlanObs or some other tool.
 For more details on LST and GST, including a tool to convert between GST and LST, check out the US Naval Observatory's Sidereal Time page.

 Proposers are strongly encouraged to create “dummy” observing schedules with the SCHED software.
 This will ensure that you properly account for considerations such as slew time, rise/set times, and calibrator scans.
 Keep in mind that you may need scans on bandpass calibrators, fringe finders, polarization calibrators, and phase reference sources.
 This is covered in more detail in the Exposure and Overhead chapter.